Arad119/OVH-Expiration-Fetcher/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get the script up and running follow these simple steps.
+To get the server up and running follow these simple steps.

 ### Prerequisites